HPT-Teleport/HPT-CLIENTS-TRACKER/index.md

 <br>
 <br>

-Click on **Display Plot** button to view the latest updated graph of the service.
+Click on "Display Plot" button to view the latest updated graph of the service.

 ![screenshot of the plot](doc/spectrasplot.png)